NREL-Sienna/PowerSimulations.jl/docs/src/explanation/branch_rating_limits.md

 constraints.
-It covers every reduction type produced by `PowerNetworkMatrices` (PNM), the formulations that consume the rating, the difference between linear and nonlinear network models, the parallel-branch aggregation attribute and its defaults, and the branch-rating time series.
+It covers every reduction type produced by `PowerNetworkMatrices` (PNM), the formulations that consume the rating, the difference between linear and nonlinear network models, the parallel-branch aggregation attribute, and the branch-rating time series.

 For the per-formulation constraint algebra (variable names, slacks, objective terms) see the [`PowerSystems.Branch` Formulations](@ref) page in the